Rod CarewRodney Cline Carew

 Carew remained an active player through the 1985 season, reaching the 3,000-hit milestone that summer, becoming the 16th player to join that exclusive club.
-In 1990, he became the 27th player elected to the Hall of Fame in his first year of eligibility.
+In 1991, he was elected to the Hall of Fame.

 “He doesn’t have to prove anything,” said Twins manager Gene Mauch during that magic summer of 1977.
 “All he has to do is retire and wait for the Hall of Fame to call.”